ExpediaDotCom/blobs-example/README.md

  ## Record Blobs

- To enable the recording of the blobs, set _`areBlobsEnabled`_ to true in _`config-client.yaml`_, run the client and server again and hit the above URL.
+ To enable the recording of the blobs, set _`enabled`_ to true in _`config-client.yaml`_, run the client and server again and hit the above URL.

  You will be able to find the blobs created inside _`blobsRelativePath`_ set in the same config file.